Analytix-Software-Tools/ftmcloud-task-queue/README.md

 * Develop error system and functionality to log errors to file
 * Boost test coverage for all tasks
 * Setup CI/CD to run tests
+* Abstract some of the MongoDB functionality to incorporate transactions and write concerns (see https://www.mongodb.com/docs/manual/core/transactions/)